andykrohg/cs-workshop-scoreboard-client/README.md

 # Workshop Scoreboard Client
 This repository houses the client-side component for the **workshop scoreboard**.
-It consists of an Ansible playbook that runs continuously to gather workshop task completion data and report it up to a [scoreboard server](https://github.com/andykrohg/cs-workshop-scoreboard-server).
+It consists of an Ansible playbook that runs continuously to gather workshop task completion data and reports it up to a [scoreboard server](https://github.com/andykrohg/workshop-scoreboard-server).

 ## Deploy me
-Unlike other branches in this repo, this client is deployed by the *instructor*, not the students, since the entire workshop runs on a single cluster.

 ### Set the number of users
 Set this to the number of users you deployed your workshop for.
 ```bash